Credit reporting

 There are certain situations where your credit information may be released to law enforcement agencies, or the courts (by court order).

 If you are worried that someone is accessing your credit report without your permission, contact the credit reporting agency and ask them to clarify who has access to your report.
-If you still have concerns, contact us.

-If the credit reporting agency does not allow you to submit a 100-word explanation on your credit report, you can
+If the credit reporting agency does not allow you to submit a 100-word explanation on your credit report, you can contact us for further help.

 Read our consumer tips on credit reporting.